i18n_extension 15.0.0 copy "i18n_extension: ^15.0.0" to clipboard

 Q: Do I need to maintain the translation files as Dart files?

 A: Not really.
 You do have a Dart file that creates a Translation object, yes, and this object is optimized for easily creating translations by hand.
 But it creates them from maps.
 So if you can create maps from some file you can use that file.
-For example, a simple code generator that reads .json und outputs Dart maps would do the job: var _t = Translations.byText('en_us') + readFromJson('myfile.json').
+For example, a simple code generator that reads .json und outputs Dart maps would do the job: var _t = Translations.byText('en-US') + readFromJson('myfile.json').

 Q: What's the point of importing 'default.i18n.dart'?

 A: This is the default file to import from your widgets.
 It lets the developer add .i18n to any strings they want to mark as being a "translatable string".
 Later, someone will have to remove this default file and add another one with the translations.
 You basically just change the import later.
-The point of importing 'default.i18n.dart' before you create the translations for that widget is that it will record them as missing translations, so that you don't forget to add those translations later.
+The point of importing default.i18n.dart before you create the translations for that widget is that it will record them as missing translations, so that you don’t forget to add those translations later.

 A: With i18n_extension you can generate a report with all missing translations, and you can even add those checks to tests.
-In other words, you can just freely modify any translatable string, and before your launch you get the reports and fix all the translations.

 Q: Do I actually need one .i18n.dart (a translations file) per widget?

-A: No you don't.
+A: No you don’t.
 It's suggested that you create a translation file per widget if you are doing translations by hand, but that's not a requirement.
 The reason I think separate files is a good idea is that sometimes internationalization is not only translations.
 You may need to format dates in specific ways, or make complex functions to create specific strings that depend on variables etc. So in these cases you will probably need somewhere to put this code.
 In any case, to make translations work all you need a Translation object which you can create in many ways, by adding maps to it using the + operator, or by adding other translation objects together using the * operator.
 You can create this Translation objects anywhere you want, in a single file per widget, in a single file for many widgets, or in a single file for the whole app.
-Also, if you are not doing translations by hand but importing strings from translation files, then you don't even need a separate file.
-You can just add extension Localization on String { String get i18n => localize(this, Translations.byText('en_us') + load('file.json')); } to your own widget file.
+Also, if you are not doing translations by hand but importing strings from translation files, then you don’t even need a separate file.
+You can just add extension Localization on String { String get i18n => localize(this, Translations.byText('en-US') + load('file.json')); } to your own widget file.

 Q: Won’t having multiple files with extension Localization lead to people importing the wrong file and have translations missing?